-While exports and domestic sales have increased this year, I want to take this opportunity to thank all of our employees the domestic business-to-business growth has significantly who have worked tirelessly to ensure that we remain our contributed to our impressive numbers.
-We have provided clients' partner of choice in an extremely difficult environment. our customers with a broader selection of products across I would also like to thank the Board of Directors, the chemistries.
-Our prominent Indian clients have been Management Team, my colleagues and their families, and the instrumental in driving volume for us during this time frame.
-In larger stakeholder community for their continued guidance, terms of exports, despite ongoing difficulties in marketing our support and trust throughout our growth journey. products in the Asia-Pacific region due to pandemic induced MR. SADASHIV K SHETTY restrictions aggravating naval and logistics issues, we have gained ground by entering the regulated American market.
-Chairman & Executive Director In October 2021, Heranba exported the first shipment of its newly-registered insecticide molecule to the United States, thereby establishing a foothold in a highly regulated market.
+While exports and domestic sales have increased this year, the domestic business-to-business growth has significantly contributed to our impressive numbers.
+We have provided our customers with a broader selection of products across chemistries.
+Our prominent Indian clients have been instrumental in driving volume for us during this time frame.
+In terms of exports, despite ongoing difficulties in marketing our products in the Asia-Pacific region due to pandemic induced restrictions aggravating naval and logistics issues, we have gained ground by entering the regulated American market.
+In October 2021, Heranba exported the first shipment of its newly-registered insecticide molecule to the United States, thereby establishing a foothold in a highly regulated market.